SilverSouls226/ZenOS/notes.md

      - Creates a stack manually
      - Transfer control to C

- - `.set`: Assembler constant definition
- - `ALIGN`: Const name
+ - `.section multiboot, "a"`
+     - creates a section names `.multiboot`
+     - `"a"` means ALLOC -> this loads this section into memory because GRUB scans only loaded sections.
+Without it, GRUB would never see this header.
+- `.align 8`
+    - It aligns the next symbol on an 8 byte boundary.
+    - Required by Multiboot2 spec.
+GRUB will reject it if it is not aligned properly.
- - `1<<0`: bit shift
+- `header_start:`
+    - label marking the exact beginning of the Multiboot2 header
+    - Everything GRUB reads starts form here
+    - Length and checksum calculations depend on this label
+- `.long 0xE85250D6`
+    - The **Multiboot2 magic number**
+    - Identifies this binary as Multiboot2-compliant
+    - Stored little-endian in memory
+    - If this value is wrong, GRUB ignores the kernel
+- `.long 0`
+    - Architecture field
+    - `0` means **i386 architecture**
+    - Multiboot2 uses this value for both 32-bit and 64-bit x86
+    - Required even for x86_64 kernels
- - Meaning of lines 1 - 5:
+- `.long header_end - header_start`
-     - Set ALIGN = 0001
+    - Total length of the Multiboot2 header in bytes
+    - GRUB uses this to know how many bytes to parse
+    - Includes:
+        - magic
+        - architecture
-     - MEMINFO = 0010
+        - length
-     - FLAGS = 0001 | 0010 = 0011 \[bitwise OR]
-     - MAGIC = 11101000010100100101000011010110
+        - checksum
-     - CHECKSUM = 2's complement of (MAGIC + FLAGS) = 2's complement of (11101000010100100101000011011001) = 100010111101011011010111100100111
+        - all tags (including the end tag)
+- `.long -(0xE85250D6 + 0 + (header_end - header_start))`
+    - This is a checksum value that Multiboot2 requires before trusting the header

 > [!info] MAGIC and CHECKSUM
 > The MAGIC number is not any arbitrary number.
 GRUB searches for this exact value, the kernel binary will be ignored if this number is not found.
 > CHECKSUM is used for a simple integrity check to prevent false positives.
-It's value is calculated such that `MAGIC + FLAGS + CHECKSUM = 0`
+It's value is calculated such that $$\text{MAGIC} + \text{Architecture} + \text{Length of Header} + \text{CHECKSUM} = 0 \mod 2^{32}$$

-- `.section .multiboot`
-    - Switched the output to the `.multiboot section`.
-    - Should match what is given in the linker script.
-- `.align 8`
-    - Aligns to 8 bytes
-    - Required by Multiboot2 spec.
-- `.long MAGIC`
-    - Emit 4 bytes containing MAGIC
+- `.word 0`, `.word 0`, `.long 8` together make the Multiboot2 end tag.
-- `.long FLAGS`
+    - It sets
+        - type = 0
-    - Emit flags
+        - flags = 0
-- `.long CHECKSUM`
-    - Emit checksum
+        - size = 8
+    - It tells GRUB to stop parsing and that there are no more tags.
-- `.long 0` (x2)
+- `header_end:`
-    - Reserved fileds (length and address field omitted)
+    - Marks the end of the header.
+Used along with the `header_start` label to compute the length of the header.
 - `.section text`
-    - Switch to executable code
+    - This is the start of the executable code.
+This section will be loaded at 1MiB (as per the linker script)
+    - CPU begins execution here after GRUB hands off control.
 - `.global _start`
     - Make `_start` visible to the linker
     - Without this `ENTRY(_start)` fails and the kernel will not boot.